hmrc/binding-tariff-admin-frontend/README.md

 ##### Authentication

 This service uses basic authentication.
-The password expired every year on January 1st and will need refreshing in configuration.
+The password expires every year on January 1st and will need refreshing in configuration.

 ### Testing